materialsproject/fireworks/docs/installation_tutorial.rst

     launchpad_run.py get_fw 1

 This prints out the FireWork with fw_id=1 (the first FireWork entered into the database).
 Notice the part of the FireWork that reads: ``echo "howdy, your job launched successfully!" >> howdy.txt"``.
 When the workflow is run, this is the command that will be executed (print some text into a file named ``howdy.txt``).
+The ``use_shell`` parameter indicates that the command will be interpreted through the shell.

 You have now stored a FireWork in the database!
 It is now ready to be launched.